SBNSoftware/sbncode/sbncode/SinglePhotonAnalysis/README.md

 	- Update on geometry variables such as, `reco_*_dist_to_CathodePlane`
 	- Disable Kalman dEdx variables
 	- Disable Second Shower Search 3D (`sss3d`) variables
-	- Adapate SBND FHiCLs for filters: `NCRadiativeResonant` and `NCDeltaRadiative`
+	- Update FHiCLs for filtering events in SBND: `NCRadiativeResonant` and `NCDeltaRadiative`

 These updates are to accommodate the change of Pandora features listed below: